TALKNET TELECOM TECHNOLOGY BLOG

 Using winbox

-3. Click the '+' symbol and create the option as outlined in the picture below Mikrotik configuration
+- Click the '+' symbol and create the option as outlined in the picture below

 Windows Server

-4. Enable option '066' and enter the 'string value' as outlined in the picture below Mikrotik configuration
+- Enable option '066' and enter the 'string value' as outlined in the picture below

 Cisco SMB